 The latter hypothesis means that our Greek manuscripts dated to the period up to the eleventh century (whose readings are studied and mostly, if not completely, published) do not constitute a representative sampling.
-One example is Rom 14:11, where the Greek reading $\tau \tilde{\varphi}$ κυρί φ (instead of $\tau \tilde{\varphi} \theta \epsilon \tilde{\varphi}$) is attested to in the 16th-cent. cod.
-Daventriensis only (Nr 47 in the edition of Scholz58 but completely ruled out from the later critical editions).
-This is why it became known to Voskresenskij59 and, therefore, it does not figure in our list of "peculiar" readings.
-However, its very large accessibility in Greek in the middle of the first millennium could be realised from the fact that it first appeared in Syriac not in Peshitta (where accepted is an ancient reading "and to me", $\Delta \varphi$; the same in the ancient Ethiopic) but in H ($\kappa \varphi \epsilon \varphi$); symptomatically, with the marginal readings in mss H1 and H4 $\kappa \varphi \epsilon \varphi$ " to the God"), that is, in a direct translation from Greek ca 616.
-The same situation in the Arabic eighth-century translation from Greek ArGrSin:
+One example is Rom 14:11, where the Greek reading τῷ κυρίῳ (instead of τῷ θεῷ) is attested to in the $16^{th}$ -cent. cod.
+Daventriensis only (Nr 47 in the edition of Scholz but completely ruled out from the later critical editions).
+This is why it became known to Voskresenskij and, therefore, it does not figure in our list of "peculiar" readings.
+However, its very large accessibility in Greek in the middle of the first millennium could be realised from the fact that it first appeared in Syriac not in Peshitta (where accepted is an ancient reading "and to me", Δο; the same in the ancient Ethiopic) but in H (καικο) ; symptomatically, with the marginal readings in mss H1 and H4 καικο "to the God"), that is, in a direct translation from Greek ca 616.
+The same situation in the Arabic eighth-century translation from Greek ArGrSin: "to the Lord".

-It would be reasonable to rule out such a historical hypothesis due to its extremely low a priori likelihood60, even though its a posteriori likelihood resulting from our observations will be the same as that of our "Oriental" hypothesis.
-In any case, for the present study, we will be interested only in discerning between the likelihoods of the "accidental" and "non-accidental" hypotheses, without going any deeper into the historical interpretation of the results.
+It would be reasonable to rule out such a historical hypothesis due to its extremely low a priori likelihood, even though its a posteriori likelihood resulting from our observations will be the same as that of our "Oriental" hypothesis.
+In any case, for the present study, we will be interested